 You will receive your nametag when you check in at your residence hall.
 Please wear your nametag at all times.
 It is your meal ID card until your permanent ID card is issued.
 It also provides a good way of getting to know your classmates, and it will admit you to many campus functions during your first week at St. Olaf.

-Student ID pictures will be taken in Buntrock Commons Room 143 during Week One on Friday evening, August 30, and on opening day, Saturday, August 31.
+Student ID pictures will be taken in Buntrock Commons Room 143 during Week One on Friday, August 29, and on opening day, Saturday, August 30.
 Please have this done at your earliest convenience according to your schedule.

 The Cage (a cafe/grill in Buntrock Commons, main level)